edytaskibinska/p14RHNet/README.md

 If you accidentally passed it from a parent component, remove it from the DOM element.
 ```

-The error doesn't prevent the application to wwork, just some natives props naming from react-data-table-component are invalid in this version.
+The error doesn't prevent the application to work, just some natives props naming from react-data-table-component are invalid in this version of REact.
 It's a react and react-data-table-component compatibility problem met by a lot of people and should be fixed by authors soon.

 ## Design :
 Colors inspiration :https://colorhunt.co/palette/aac8a7c3edc0e9ffc2fdffae